-PPS 4-19012 determined that private on-site recreational facilities are appropriate for the project development to serve the future residents, in accordance with Section 24-134 of the Prince George's County Subdivision Regulations, and the standards in the Prince George's County Park and Recreation Facilities Guidelines.
-The development will include the following private recreational facilities spread throughout the community:
+PPS 4-19012 determined that on-site recreational facilities are appropriate for the project development to serve the future residents, in accordance with Section 24-134 of the prior Subdivision Regulations, and the standards in the Prince George's County Parks and Recreation Facilities Guidelines.
+The development will include the following recreational facilities spread throughout the community:

-- Recreation Facility 1: Tot lot with multiple play features, a racetrack-themed path, benches, a dog waste bag station, trash receptacles, and bicycle racks.
-The tot lot is enclosed with a decorative fence. - Recreation Facility 2: Seating area with benches, a wood-burning fire pit, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 3: Seating area with picnic tables, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 4: Seating area with picnic tables, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 5: Outdoor gathering and cooking area with a variety of seating, pergolas, a gazebo, a gas grill and fireplace feature, as well as a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 6: Tot lot with a play structure, a racetrack-themed path, benches, dog waste bag station, trash receptacles, and bicycle racks.
-The tot lot is enclosed with a decorative fence. - Recreation Facility 7: Outdoor gathering and cooking area with benches, a pergola, a grill station, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 8: Seating area with benches, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 9: A fenced dog park area with separate areas for large and small dogs, each with double-gated access, various doggie play features, benches, a dog waste bag station, trash receptacles, and bicycle racks.
+• Recreation Facility 1: A tot lot with multiple play features, a racetrack-themed path, benches, a dog waste bag station, trash receptacles, and bicycle racks.
+The tot lot is enclosed with a decorative fence.

-• Recreation Facility 10: An 8-foot-wide paved trail, 2,313 feet in length connecting the central and eastern development pods.
+- Recreation Facility 2: A seating area with benches, a wood-burning fire pit, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 3: A seating area with picnic tables, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 4: A seating area with picnic tables, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 5: An outdoor gathering and cooking area with a variety of seating, pergolas, a gazebo, a gas grill and fireplace feature, as well as a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 6: A tot lot with a play structure, a racetrack-themed path, benches, dog waste bag station, trash receptacles, and bicycle racks.
+The tot lot is enclosed with a decorative fence. - Recreation Facility 7: An outdoor gathering and cooking area with benches, a pergola, a grill station, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 8: A seating area with benches, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 9: A fenced dog park area with separate areas for large and small dogs, each with double-gated access, various canine play features, benches, a dog waste bag station, trash receptacles, and bicycle racks. - Recreation Facility 10: An 8-foot-wide paved trail, 2,313 feet in length connecting the central and eastern development pods.

-An exhibit titled "Recreation Plan Permit Triggers" shows two potential triggers for the provision of each recreational facility.
-Triggers are dependent on the actual phasing of construction for the development, which is envisioned to begin in either the eastern or western sides of the site.
-Staff finds the timing of each of the two potential triggers for recreational facility development, as tied to the overall phasing of the townhouse community, to be acceptable.
-To ensure clarity through the entitlement process, staff recommends a table or general note be added to the DSP, noting the triggers for recreational facility completion.
+An exhibit titled "Recreation Plan Permit Triggers" shows two potential construction schedules for the provision of each recreational facility.
+The timing for construction of the recreational facilities is dependent on the actual phasing of construction for the development, which is envisioned to begin in either the eastern or western areas of the site, depending on which section of Bridle Vale Road is completed first.
+Staff find the timing of each of the two potential construction schedules for recreational facility development, as tied to the overall phasing of the townhouse community, to be acceptable.
+A table noting the timing for recreational facility completion is noted on the coversheet of the DSP.